ZornsLemma/my-price-log-docs/index.md

 You can see the collections by tapping on the ☰ ("hamburger menu") at the top left.
 Tap a collection to make it the current collection.
 The current collection name is shown at the top of the screen.

 When you want to start using the app for real, you will want to create your own collection.
 Tap on the ⋮ ("three dots menu") at the top right and choose "Edit collections", then use the floating + button at the bottom right to add a new collection.
-You can also tap on a collection to edit it, and from there you can use the "Delete collection" butotn to remove it.
+You can also tap on a collection to edit it, and from there you can use the "Delete collection" button to remove it.

 ![Top bar of the app's main screen showing the hamburger menu, current collection and three dots menu](assets/main-screen-top-bar.png)